Table of Contents

 Whether you’re looking to source top talent or grow your market share, expanding into Israel brings immense potential for your business.
 Partnering with Velocity Global helps you make the most of this opportunity.

-By choosing our Employer of Record solution, you ensure full compliance every step of the way.
+By choosing our Employer of Record solution in Israel, you ensure full compliance every step of the way.
 We manage risk mitigation and onboarding, as well as taxes, payroll, benefits, and more.
 We’re here to take care of the details so you can focus on overseeing your business.

 Velocity Global has the flexibility to support both short and long-term employment in Israel.
 Compared to the traditional path of entity establishments, our Employer of Record solution saves up to 60% in costs and 90% in time savings, enabling your business to successfully expand in Israel with confidence and trust.